 Workplace design surveys commonly ask respondents to rate their satisfaction with various elements of the current office environment.
 These questions might reveal a few relevant pain points, but focusing on current satisfaction can hold respondents back from thinking outside the box of their existing office.
 The data you’ll get from these questions could actually lead you down the path of merely improving a space, not creating the distinctly new space that workers expect.

 To get the whole picture from your survey, go beyond rating current satisfaction.
 This will help you build your survey toward the end goal of a new space, not incremental improvements.
-Specifically, use behavior-enabled questions (like Survature's AnswerCloud pictured below) to get answers that shed light on people’s subconscious priorities of their needs.
+Specifically, use behavior-enabled questions (see our AnswerCloud below) to get answers that shed light on people’s subconscious priorities of their needs.

 2. The survey assumes current work activities = how people want to work